Quick Fixes for Puffy Eyes: 6 Ways to De-Puff Eyes Fast

 • Stand up

-Sometimes the fastest way to reduce puffiness is simply getting fluid moving again.
+Sometimes the fastest way to reduce puffiness is to get fluid moving again.

 When we first wake up, fluid can sit longer than it should, especially if your puffiness is worse in the morning.
 A quick burst of gentle movement can help wake up circulation and move things along faster.